fireproofsocks/prisoners/README.md

   ]
 end
 ```

 4. Update your dependencies: `mix deps.get`

-5. Create a tournament.
+5. Create a tournament lineup -- see examples inside `lineups/`.

 6. Run it.
 You can run scripts in the context of your mix project with `mix run`, e.g. `mix run strategies/example.exs`.
 See `mix help run` for more information.

 ## Competing

 When two competing strategies encounter one another during a tournament competition they can choose any possible response
 that is allowed by the rule engine.
+Although this is abstracted
+to allow for future flexibility, for now only the `Prisoners.RuleEngines.Simple` rules engine is included.
+It

 It is up to the rules engine to determine exactly how the round is played; for example, an engine may or may not force
 encounters between all participating players.
 See the `Rules.play_round/1` callback.